-The Center administers a single-employer defined benefit healthcare plan.
+The Center administers a single-employer defined benefit OPEB plan that provides healthcare benefits to all eligible retirees who qualify and elect to participate.

 Benefits Provided

 The Plan provides medical, prescription drug, dental, vision, and life insurance for eligible retirees based on specific eligibility requirements.
 Coverage, premium sharing, and life insurance amounts vary by employee classification.